hoellwerth/Minecraft-Gamemode/README.md

 A template for a minecraft gamemode.

+# Features

+- Countdown with levelbar

+- Timer in actionbar

+- Scoreboard (work in progress)

+- winner checking

+- bossbar with player count (work in progress)

-## Just clone the repository and start making your own game!
+## Just clone the repository and start making your own gamemode!